barryclark/jekyll-now/_posts/2019-05-15-the-top-five-adsense-alternatives-to-make-money-from-your-blog.md

 tags: [guest post, meta, money]
 keywords: [google adsense, adsense, adsense alternatives, money, blog, blogging, bloggers, interactive offers, mediavine, monumetric]
 image: /images/adense-alternatives/google-screenshot.png
 excerpt: Google AdSense.
-It seems like Google's AdSense advertising platform is the default mechanism that bloggers use to [make money](https://yourmoneygeek.com/how-to-make-money-fast-easy/) from their sites.
+It seems like Google's AdSense advertising platform is the default mechanism that bloggers use to make money from their sites.
 It's an easy system to get into, but that is also a considerable part of the problem.
 It's too easy.
 Today, we're going to talk about some AdSense alternatives.
 ---

-<span style="text-align: center;">*The following post was written in partnership with Interactive Offers.*</span>
+<span style="text-align: center;">*The following post was written in partnership with Interactive Offers.
+It originally appeared on [The Money Mix](https://themoneymix.com/adsense-alternatives/) and was not written by me, JoeHx*</span>

 **Google AdSense.
 It seems like Google's AdSense advertising platform is the default mechanism that bloggers use to [make money](https://yourmoneygeek.com/how-to-make-money-fast-easy/) from their sites.
 It's an easy system to get into, but that is also a considerable part of the problem.
 It's too easy.
 Today, we're going to talk about some AdSense alternatives.**